 vicepresident@bordeauxbritish.com

-BACO has a new president and a new team.
-The emphasis is on growing the number of our members and increasing the number and quality of events.
+BACO has a new president and a new team, the emphasis is on increasing membership and the number and quality of events.
 As part of this we are embarking on a new partnership with the Château d'Hardelot "Centre Culturel de l'Entente Cordiale".
-We have parties, outings and soirées lined up.
 We inform and advise our members on post-Brexit issues.
-Our musical tradition continues, and our monthly English Book Club continues to explore an eclectic series of titles.
+Our musical tradition continues, and our monthly English Book Club continues to explore an eclectic series of titles and authors.

 President: George Murray 06 08 04 31 34